kamushadenes/chloe/docs/openai.md

 # OpenAI

 OpenAI is the main AI provider for Chloe.
-It is used for all of the AI-related features, such as image generation, summarization, moderation, etc.
+It is used for all the AI-related features, such as image generation, summarization, moderation, etc.

 The `OPENAI_API_KEY` variable is required for Chloe to work.